I Want To...

-Clinical research projects are facilitated throughout the fellowship experience by prospective and retrospective clinical databases, including institutional databases as well as larger national databases, as well as a robust tumor bank.
+Clinical research projects are facilitated throughout the fellowship experience by prospective and retrospective clinical databases, including institutional databases, larger national databases, as well as a robust tumor bank.

 The fellow is expected to develop, complete, and present at least two research projects under the mentorship of an identified faculty member(s).
 With supervision, the fellow will be expected to develop both short-term and year-long research projects.
 Goals for these studies include at least:

 - 2 posters or oral presentations at national meetings